Lacq gas field

-The Lacq gas field is a natural gas field located in Aquitaine.
-It was discovered in 1950 and developed by and Total S.A.
-It began production in 1958 and produces natural gas and condensates.
-The total proven reserves of the Lacq gas field are around 8.8 trillion cubic feet (251 km³), and production is slated to be around 1 billion cubic feet/day (35×105m³).
+The Lacq gas field is a natural gas field located in Nouvelle-Aquitaine.
+Discovered in 1950, it was developed by Total S.A., determining it to have initial total proven reserves of the Lacq gas field are around 8.8 trillion ft3 (251 km3).
+It began production of natural gas and condensates in 1958, with a production rate of around 1 billion ft3/day (35×105 m3).